sporniket/javabeans/README.md

 * replicate annotations (springframework, ...) if possible, or provide a set of annotations to generate annotations on the generated code (classes and fields) (supported by the reverse-engineering doclet).

+### What's new in v17.09.01

+Technical matters :

+* extending the code coverage using Mockito

+Issues fixed :

+* #19 : Accessors are not following CamelCase

 ### What's in v17.09.00
 * generate Javabeans with basic getter/setter (not bounded, not constrained).
 * fluent builder api, e.g. ```bean = new MyBeautifulBean_Builder.withId(...).withDescription(...).done() ;```